Dimebag03/drom/README.md

 # drom
 Application to download ROMs.
-<br/>To start using this applications you got to have a 12 inch dick
+<br/>To start using this application you got to have a 12 inch dick